JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/Course Learning/Network Fundamentals/OSI Model.md

 - `Guarantees` the `accuracy` of data.
   - OSI Layer 4 ensures that data is sent accurately and reliably between two devices.
 It does this by setting up a secure connection and keeping track of the data to make sure it arrives intact.
 It's like a supervisor making sure that a message you send to a friend is delivered correctly without any parts missing or mixed up.

--` Capable of synchronising two devices` to prevent each other from being flooded with data.
+- `Capable of synchronising two devices` to prevent each other from being flooded with data.
   - OSI Layer 4 ensures devices cooperate smoothly to avoid data overload, much like traffic lights maintain orderly traffic flow to prevent gridlock.
 It prevents data flooding between devices.

 - Performs a lot more processes for `reliability`.